AleThompsonO/Accenture-Forage-Data-Analytics/README.md

 # Accenture-Forage-Data-Analytics
-Este repositorio fue creado para almacenar los archivos de la tareas de la experiencia Accenture - Forage - Data Analytics and Visualization
+This repository was created to store the Accenture - Forage - Data Analytics and Visualization experience task files.